October 30, 2024

 We’re big believers in Murphy’s Law here at Gutter and Roof Repairs; chances are if you’re roof is going to spring a leak it’s going to be when there’s lots of rain expected over the next few days, or when there’s a large storm and many other Brisbane homes need to get their roofs repaired.

-If you’ve discovered your roof is leaking, it’s important that you at least try to stop the leak temporarily until a professional Brisbane roof repairer can get out and take a good look over your roof.
+If you’ve discovered your roof is leaking, it’s important that you at least try to stop the leak temporarily until a professional Brisbane roof look repairer can get out and take a good look over your roof.
 There are several things you can do to temporarily stop the leaks in your roof, but it’s important that you don’t further damage your roof in the process.

 How to Tell if You’ve Got a Leak in Your Roof